 Ask your veterinarian or cat-focused friends for their views on the various types of cat litters available, including sustainable and eco-friendly brands.

 A cat carrier is also a must when transporting your new kitty home!
 Opt for something comfortable, and make sure your cat has enough space in it to turn around and find a spot they like.

-It’s important for your cat’s mental and physical health to provide enough play and exercise activities.
+It's important to your cat's mental and physical health for you to provide enough play and exercise activities.

 Put together a selection of toys that include ones that your cat can chase around, toys that encourage their stalking instincts, and treat puzzle toys that will stimulate their mind.